Most Frequently asked LoadRunner Interview Questions.

 - Determine the suitability of a server for testing the application

-Q #34.
-How concurrent users are differing from simultaneous users?
+Q #34) How are concurrent users differing from simultaneous users?

-Ans => All simultaneous users are concurrent users but vice versa is not true.
+Answer: All simultaneous users are concurrent users but vice versa is not true.

-All the vusers in the running scenario are Concurrent users as they are using the same application at the same time but maybe or may not be doing the same tasks.
+All the Vusers in the running scenario are Concurrent users as they are using the same application at the same time but maybe or may not be doing the same tasks.
 Simultaneous users perform the same task at the same time.
 Concurrent users are made Simultaneous users through rendezvous points.

-Q #35.
-How do you identify which values need to be correlated in the script?
+Q #35) How do you identify which values need to be correlated in the script?
 Give an example.

-Ans => This can be done in ways:
+Answer: This can be done in ways:

-a) Record the two scripts with similar steps and compare them using WDiff utility.
+- Record the two scripts with similar steps and compare them using WDiff utility.
 (See tutorial Correlation).

-b) Replay the recorded script and scan for correlation.
+- Replay the recorded script and scan for correlation.
 This gives a list of values that can be correlated.

-Q #36.
-How does caching affect performance testing results?
+Q #36) How does caching affect Performance Testing results?

-Ans => When data is cached in server’s memory, the server need not fetch the result and no server activity triggered.
-Test result does not reflect the same performance of real user using the application with different data.
+Answer: When data is cached in the server’s memory, the server needs not to fetch the result and no server activity triggered.
+The test result does not reflect the same performance of real users using the application with different data.

 This can also be used to handle a situation rather than error where execution is not possible.
-The function assigned “Stopped” status to the vuser which stopped due to lr_abort function.
-In Run-Time setting, “Continue on error” should be unchecked.
+The function assigned “Stopped” status to the Vuser which stopped due to lr_abort function.
+In the Run-Time setting, “Continue on error” should be unchecked.